 Philips is an audio brand going through something of a renaissance in the headphone market.
-My colleague James Rivington recently reviewed the Philips Fidelio X2 and gave them full marks so I was eager to try out the NC1 range to see if they could compete and while they don't quite warrant five stars, they are a superb set of headphones.
+We gave the Philips Fidelio X2 full marks a few years back, and while the Fidelio NC1 doesn't quite match the X2's eloquent sound performance, they are still a superb set of headphones for the money.

 The Philips Fidelio NC1 have been created for the frequent traveller.
 They come in a plush, hard case to stop them being ruined when thrown into a bag and also fold nicely into themselves, so they don't take up much room.
 Couple this with a noise cancellation switch and they're practically begging to become your new travel buddy.

 The Philips Fidelio NC1 headphones look great.
 The aluminium back has a slightly mottled design that looks and feels premium.
 I do think it is a little overkill to have High Definition Audio Philips NC1 written on both sides of the headphones but it does little to detract from the executive look.

 Philips has opted to use memory foam for the earpads, which has been covered in soft leather.
 This foam is also used at the top of the headband, which ensures a snug fit.
 This makes them one of the most comfortable headphones I have used.
 Even after prolonged use, I never once felt the 'pinch' you get around the ear that on-ear headphones are famed for.